T-Tiffanyyau/ChessPuzzle/README.md

 # Chess Puzzles

 ## Introduction
-Chess Puzzles is an interactive and educational chess game designed by the QTs.
+Chess Puzzles is an interactive and educational chess game.
 The project has been meticulously developed to educate users about sophisticated tactics in the game of chess.
 The project has developed a platform combining chess lessons with puzzles, allowing users to learn and apply chess tactics in engaging puzzles.